 For this question, you will write a narrative based on the passage.
-Write your narrative in the space provided in your Practice Test Answer Document.
+Write your narrative in the space provided on the next two pages.
 Your writing should:

 - Use characters, settings, events, and other details from the passage. - Use correct grammar, spelling, and punctuation. - Based on the excerpt from The Lost Years of Merlin, write a narrative that tells what will most likely happen to the boy next.
 Use what you know about the characters, setting, and events from the excerpt to write your narrative.